KeppySoftware/OmniMIDI/README.md

 You need this software installed before attempting to run the setup:
 - [Microsoft .NET Framework 4.5.2](https://www.microsoft.com/net/download/dotnet-framework-runtime/net452)

-### Minimum system requirements for MIDI playback
+### Minimum system requirements for MIDI playback on x86/x64 systems
 The minimum requirements for this synthesizer to work are the following:
-- A CPU running at 2.0GHz (With SSE instruction set support)
+- A x86 CPU running at 2.0GHz (With SSE instruction set support)
 - 256MB of RAM
 - Realtek High Definition Audio or better<br />*(AC97 might work too, but it's really laggy.)*
 - Windows Vista SP2 or greater (Server versions are supported too)

+### Minimum system requirements for MIDI playback on ARM64 systems
+The minimum requirements for this synthesizer to work are the following:
+- Qualcomm® Snapdragon™ 835, or any ARM® Cortex-A57 based chip running at 2GHz or more
+- 1536MB of RAM (Required by Windows)
+- Any sound device supported by Windows 10 ARM64 (Qualcomm® Aqstic™ or aptX™ DACs are recommended)
+- Windows 10 Spring Creators Update 2018

 ### Recommended system requirements for studio environments
 For the best experience, it's recommended to run the synthesizer on a PC with the following specifications: